-- 4.1 SHA's Management Committee will approve an Annual Lettings Plan which will have the following objectives: - To ensure that we address our legal obligations and policy objectives in a fair and open way; - To provide people with different needs and circumstances with access to our houses, while making the best use of our housing and helping to make SHA's housing areas sustainable communities. - 4.2 The main contents of the Annual Lettings Plan will be: - Analysis of lettings performance and outcomes for the previous year - Estimate of the number of lets for the year ahead - Targets for the percentage of lets we expect to make to different groups, and to meet particular priority needs. - 4.3 The targets set in the Lettings Plan will include the following lettings categories:
+- 4.1 SHA's Management Committee will approve an Annual Lettings Plan which will have the following objectives: - To ensure that we address our legal obligations and policy objectives in a fair and open way. - To provide people with different needs and circumstances with access to our houses, while making the best use of our housing and helping to make SHA's housing areas sustainable communities. - 4.2 The main contents of the Annual Lettings Plan will be: - Analysis of lettings performance and outcomes for the previous year - Estimate of the number of lets for the year ahead. - Targets for the percentage of lets we expect to make to different groups, and to meet particular priority needs. - 4.3 The targets set in the Lettings Plan will include the following lettings categories: - Homeless Referrals - People passed to us for rehousing by GHSCP Community Case Work Teams, under Section 5 of the Housing (Scotland) Act 2001 - Housing List: External Applicants - People who apply direct to us for housing and who are not already SHA tenants. - Housing list: Internal Transfers - Lets to SHA tenants who apply for a move because they have a housing need (for example, they may need to move to a bigger house or for medical reasons) - Lets to SHA tenants who are applying for a transfer but have no direct housing need - the desire to move is more aspirational - this will be a small number of lets per annum.

-Homeless Referrals

-People passed to us for rehousing by GHSCP Community Case Work Teams, under Section 5 of the Housing (Scotland) Act 2001

-Housing List: External Applicants

-People who apply direct to us for housing and who are not already SHA tenants

-• Housing list: Internal Transfers

-Lets to SHA tenants who apply for a move because they have a housing need (for example, they may need to move to a bigger house or for medical reasons)

-Under Occupation
+• Under Occupation

-Lets to tenants of SHA or any other social landlord who currently live in a house that is too large for their household's needs, as defined in the house size rules in the SHA Allocations Policy.

-Other Referrals

-- People passed to us for rehousing by the Saffron Project or other specialist agencies which provide support and advice to people in housing need. - 4.4 In addition, the Plan may also set targets for meeting additional types of housing needs that the Management Committee may wish to prioritise from time to time.
+- Lets to tenants of SHA or any other social landlord who currently live in a house that is too large for their household's needs, as defined in the house size rules in the SHA Allocations Policy. - Other Referrals - People passed to us for rehousing by the Saffron Project or other specialist agencies which provide support and advice to people in housing need, including the Young Persons Leaving Care Protocol - 4.4 In addition, the Plan may also set targets for meeting additional types of housing needs that the Management Committee may wish to prioritise from time to time.
 For example, recent SHA Lettings Plans have included targets for clearance cases and alleviating serious overcrowding.